jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 (2) Information to which this section applies must be presented in such a way that the person under control or supervision can be reasonably expected to understand it.
 (3) If any information additional to, or different from, any information initially presented to a person under control or supervision in accordance with subsection (2) becomes available, the manager of the prison in which the person under control or supervision is detained or the person who is responsible for that person's supervision must arrange for that additional or different information to be presented in accordance with that subsection reasonably promptly.

-**Medical records**
+**Health records**

-### 165 Medical records
+### 165 Health records
-Every medical officer must ensure that—
+(1) Every medical officer must ensure that an adequate record of the health care or treatment provided by that officer to a prisoner at a prison is maintained and kept securely and not treated as part of the prison records for that prisoner or former prisoner, as the case may be.
-  (a) an adequate record of the care or treatment provided by that officer to a prisoner at a prison is maintained; and (b) full medical records (including dental records of prisoners or former prisoners at the prison) are kept securely:
+(2) Every health centre manager must ensure that—
-  (c) the medical record of any prisoner or former prisoner at the prison is not treated as part of the prison records of that prisoner or former prisoner, as the case may be.
+  (a) an adequate record of the health care or treatment provided to a prisoner at a prison is maintained; and (b) full health records (including dental records of prisoners or former prisoners at the prison) are kept securely; and (c) the health record of any prisoner or former prisoner at the prison is not treated as part of the prison records of that prisoner or former prisoner, as the case may be.

 **Escort services and courtroom custodial services**